Can This Weight-Loss Drug Really Get Folks to Quit Drinking?

 Of course you don’t have to be fighting diabetes or obesity to get prescribed something to help you quit drinking.
 We’ve still got naltrexone.
 In fact, naltrexone is reportedly also helpful with opioids.
 A strict warning though: DO NOT TAKE NALTREXONE WITHOUT A DOCTOR’S PRESCRIPTION.
 It’s especially risky for opioid addicts.
 So please…

 In fact, that’s a great rule to follow for any and all prescription meds.
 All prescription drugs have side affects, as well as contra-indicators.
 Only a qualified medical professional will know whether or not those properties will adversely affect you personally.
 So again, please…

 Then Join the Team!

-That said, there’s a whole world of sober folks who’d luv for you to join their team.
-No, not because they need teammates (Zeus knows sobriety is already fielding more and more folks each day), but because they enjoy welcoming new folks into the fold.
+That said, there’s a whole world of sober folks who’d luv for you to join the team.
+No, not because the team needs teammates (Zeus knows sobriety is already fielding more and more folks each day), but because sober folks enjoy welcoming newcomers into the fold.
 There really is something super special about seeing someone experience a spiritual awakening.
 Once you get clean and sober, you’ll see for yourself.

-So yeah, please, give us a ring so we can help get you situated.
+So yeah, please, give us a ring.This way we can help get you situated.
 Remember, Healing Properties has been at this for 20 solid years, so we know a thing or three about sobriety.
 We’d be honored to share those things with you.

 (Image Courtesy the Good Folks at MedPage Today.)